programmieren-mit-rust/pr-InformaTiger/README.md

 # Image Search Library for PNGs (Rust)

  This Image Search Library is a useful and customizable image search library developed in Rust.
 Its primary objective is to facilitate efficient image searches based on a provided input image.
 With this library, you can easily retrieve the most similar images from a pre-indexed pool or one of your own.

+Whether you need image search functionality for content-based image retrieval, recommendation systems, or any other PNG image-related tasks, this Image Search Library in Rust offers a solution to meet your needs.

 ### Key Features:
 - Perform image searches based on PNG images using Rust.
 - Retrieve the most similar images from a pool of pre-indexed PNG images.
 - Customize and expand the image pool according to your specific requirements and preferences.
 - Benefit from efficient algorithms for accurate and fast image retrieval.

 ## Usage:
 1. Add the Image Search Library as a dependency in your Rust project.